 “Learn how to see.
 Realize that everything connects to everything else.” – Leonardo Da Vinci

-Have you ever had those moments in your life when something totally unexpected happened by pure chance and it left you feeling completely bewildered?
-The odds of something like that happening could have been very low or even next to impossible.
-If the outcome was favorable, you may have experienced it as an act of grace or divine intervention.
+Have you ever had those moments in your life when something totally unexpected happened, and it left you feeling completely bewildered?
+The odds of it’s occurrence could have been very low or even next to impossible.

 Some of the possible manifestations of coincidences that people have encountered in their lives include: meeting significant people at the right place and at the right time, stumbling across the lucrative career opportunities when you least expect it, finding the perfect solution to a pressing problem that you’re facing, or repeatedly seeing signs, omens and synchronicities that lead you towards your vision.